The Santa Fe Opera

 Tamara Johnson is a dancer, educator, and writer.
 She has been designing and facilitating experiential education programming for over a decade.
 She is passionate about the power of dance to overcome language barriers and cultivate empathy.
 Tamara is currently the Executive Director and Co-Artistic Director of MoveWest and a Course Development Specialist in the Institute of American Indian Arts department of Online Learning.

 Kathleen Kingsley is a dancer/choreographer/dance educator.
-As co-founder of City in Motion Dance Theater in Kansas City, Missouri, she choreographed for and danced with the resident company.
+As co-founder of City in Motion Dance Theater in Kansas City, Missouri, she choreographed for and danced with the resident company, as well as working as an artist in education with Kansas City Young Audiences.
 She also initiated the first of four children’s dance theaters.
 She is a graduate of Anne Green Gilbert’s Summer Teacher Institute in creative dance.
 Her work in dance straddles both the teaching artist and school educator roles.
 As co-founder of the Río Gallinas School for Ecology and the Arts in Las Vegas, New Mexico she developed and taught the dance curriculum for grades 1-8.
-She established the dance department at the United World College of the American West (UWC-USA) and developed the IB dance curricula.
-Currently Kathleen is co-founder and executive artistic director of MoveWest Center for Movement Exploration in Santa Fe.
-She is also ALTO’s Residency Program Coordinator.
+She established the dance department at the United World College of the American West (UWC-USA) and developed their International Baccalaureate Degree Program dance curriculum.
+She holds a Bachelor of Arts degree in Latin American studies.
+Currently Kathleen is co-founder and executive artistic director of MoveWest Center for Movement Exploration in Santa Fe and serves as ALTO’s residency program coordinator.

 Julianna Massa (she/they) is a dance artist based in Albuquerque, NM, trained in modern/contemporary dance.
 Her work centers around a love and respect for the messy imperfection of human bodies moving together in space, asking how dance can bring us towards shared visions of the future.
 Recently, Julianna was on the faculty for the inaugural Albuquerque Contemporary Dance Festival.
 Julianna has experience teaching dance and creative movement to children and adults with Albuquerque Public Schools, Harwood Art Center, OT Circus Arts Connections, and Keshet Dance and Center for the Arts.